Version v25.12

 An editing session is a mode in which all settings changes that the user has made during the session are linked to the session ID and accompanied by a comment.
 The Event Log shows the session ID for all changes made during the editing session.

-A new tab has been added to the event log, which displays all completed sessions.
-You can jump from each completed session to the events of that session.
+A new tab has been added to the event log that displays a list of all editing sessions.
+From each session, you can navigate to the events of that session.

 Clicking the “Start session” button in the upper panel on any page of the Web interface opens a window for entering comments and a button for launching.
 You can add comments at any time while the editing session is active.